-How do I save a picture from e-mail?
+How to save a picture or other attachment from an e-mail

-When a picture is sent over e-mail, it is done so as an attachment.
+When a picture or some other file is sent over e-mail, it is done so as an attachment.
 Most e-mail programs, both online and off, display any attachment separate from the actual message.
-To view and save the attached picture, you may need to open or download the picture file.
-The following sections detail the steps necessary to save images in multiple programs.
+To view and save the attached picture or file, you may need to open or download it.
+The following sections detail the steps necessary to save attachments in multiple programs.

-- Login to your e-mail account using your favorite Internet browser and open the e-mail containing the image or picture you want to save.
+- Login to your e-mail account using your preferred Internet browser and open the e-mail containing the content you want to save.

 - Open the e-mail with the attached picture.